alexhuo2020/alexhuo2020.github.io/_posts/2023-07-13-diffusion.md

-# Diffusion model 3: training images
+# Diffusion model 3: training images - a unet structure

 We will analyze the code from https://github.com/openai/improved-diffusion.